The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 ► How to get to Sayulita from Guadalajara

-Sayulita is very well connected by local transportation although I always recommend renting a car either from Guadalajara or Puerto Vallarta.
+Sayulita is very well-connected by local transportation, although I always recommend renting a car from either Guadalajara or Puerto Vallarta.
 But let’s see your options on how to get to Sayulita.

 🚌 Getting to Sayulita from Guadalajara by local bus